 Promotional newsletters promote products, services, or events, with the aim of generating sales, driving traffic, or creating awareness among subscribers.

-For example, an online fashion retailer might send a promotional newsletter showcasing its latest clothing collection along with limited-time discounts.
+For example, an online fashion retailer might send a promotional newsletter showcasing its latest clothing collection of semi-formal attire for men along with limited-time discounts.

 Here’s an example of an accessible promotional newsletter: